 Yet today, a third of African-American males are still prevented from voting, primarily because of the War on Drugs.

 The War on Drugs has disproportionately affected young black males.

-that blacks are four to five times likelier to be convicted for drug possession, although surveys indicate that blacks and whites use drugs at similar rates.
-The majority of illegal drug users and dealers nationwide are white, but three-fourths of all people in prison for drug offenses are African American or Latino
+The ACLU reports that blacks are four to five times likelier to be convicted for drug possession, although surveys indicate that blacks and whites use drugs at similar rates.
+The majority of illegal drug users and dealers nationwide are white, but three-fourths of all people in prison for drug offenses are African American or Latino.

 Why are the arrest rates so lopsided?
 Because it is easier to go into urban areas and make arrests than suburban areas.
 Arrest statistics matter when cities apply for federal grants.
 It doesn’t take much imagination to understand that it’s easier to round up, arrest, and convict poor kids than it is to convict rich kids.